 Serious writing requires serious support.

 Well, maybe it’s not that easy.
-Earning steem is nice, obviously.
+Earning steem is nice.
+Or getting paid for an article being published here or there.
 But it is also pretty unpredictable.
 At least it is less predictable than the amount of rent you need to pay each month.
 And let’s not forget the electricity bills, and all those other things that pile up.
 Living is expensive.

 So I’d like to introduce to you: Steady.
 A tool used by quite some online writers and online magazines to get a steady flow of support.